Geography & Urban Planning

 Geography: Geography 102, 121, 215, 313

-Electives:An additional 9 credits to be taken from at least two of the curriculum clusters in the Geography program: Human Geography, Physical Geography, Human-Environment Interaction, Regional Geography, Geographic Techniques, and Other.
+Electives:An additional nine credits are to be taken from at least two of the curriculum clusters in the Geography program: Human Geography, Physical Geography, Human-Environment Interaction, Regional Geography, Geographic Techniques and Other.

 Geography 102 3 (crs.)